df15h-moddable/df15h-creation-engine/docs/ce/1_community/2_ce/README.md

-# xEdit Community
+# Creation Engine Community

-Folks in the orbit of xEdit -- tools that leverage it, etc.
+C++ and engine-level geeks.

 - The authors listed here work more broadly on Creation Engine games.
 - See the sections for each game for authors who focus their work more exclusively.